dasaep/agentic-ai-commerce/README.md

 # Agentic AI Commerce

-A simple ecommerce app built with Next.js and Express.
-The backend exposes mock APIs and the frontend uses a mobile-first React design.
+A simple ecommerce app built with Next.js.
+The backend uses Next.js API routes to expose mock APIs and the frontend employs a mobile-first React design.
 Tests cover API and UI behavior.

 - [Commercetools Apparel Product Model](docs/commercetools-product-model.md)
 - [Architecture Overview](docs/architecture.md)

 ## Code Structure

-The application is split between a simple Express backend and a Next.js frontend.
+The application is built entirely with Next.js and uses API routes for the backend functionality.
 The diagram below highlights the major folders:

 ```mermaid